rimuy/GameJoy/README.md

 > `Context` can be instantiated with an object parameter, used for configuration.

+#### ActionGhosting
+Limits the amount of actions that can trigger if those have any raw action in common.
+If set to **0**, this property will be ignored.

 #### OnBefore
 Applies a check on every completed action.
 If the check fails, the action won't be triggered.

 #### Process
-Specifies that the action should be triggered if `gameProcessedEvent` matches the setting.
+Specifies that the action should trigger if `gameProcessedEvent` matches the setting.
 If nothing is passed, the action will trigger independently.

 #### RunSynchronously
 Specifies if the actions are going to run synchronously or not.